 Chalice has been serving children in Zambia since 1997 in two sites in very rural communities.
 Chalice has built schools and continues to run them in areas where there are no other educational opportunities.

 Schools in Zambia are located in major cities, but there are very few in rural communities, forcing children to travel long distances to attend any kind of formal education.
 In the communities where Chalice works, there is very little access to any health care because most doctors are unwilling to work outside of urban centres.
 Chalice works with primarily female-headed households, because men travel for mining work.
 Domestic responsibilities keep women from pursuing education, creating a cycle of under-education with their children.

 Through the support of sponsors and donors, Chalice and our local partners focus on:

 - Education - Bringing quality educational facilities to under-served rural areas.

 - Adult education - Empowering women with literacy, skills training, health, and their basic rights.

 - Agriculture - Implementing programs that improve access to clean water and up-to-date information.
 With improved growing conditions comes greater food security for the families.

 Our sites in Zambia:

-Serenje - Chalice partners with the Little Servant Sisters of Blessed Virgin Mary of the Immaculate Conception in the remote community of Serenje.
-Site Director Sr. Justina Chabala and the Sisters run the sponsorship program for mostly orphaned children at St. Mary's Convent Nursery School, as well as a healthcare centre.
+Serenje - Chalice partners with the Little Servant Sisters of Blessed Virgin Mary of the Immaculate Conception in the remote community of Serenje and various other sites across Zambia.
+Site director Sr. Catherine and the Sisters run the sponsorship program which caters for children in nursery and primary schools in various subsites, as well as secondary schools.
 In addition to sponsorship, the site provides regular check-ups and screening for HIV/AIDS, malaria and other infectious diseases.
 The Sisters work with parents to help them develop income-generating projects, and host workshops on disease prevention, hygiene, and the importance of education.